-The Open Door to Emptiness: A Discussion of Madhyamaka Logic, Thrangu Rinpoche, Namo Buddha Publications, Paperback, 126 pages, $14.95
+The Open Door to Emptiness: An Introduction to Middle Way Logic, Thrangu Rinpoche, Namo Buddha Publications, Paperback, 116 pages, $12.95

 Khenchen Thrangu Rinpoche is a renowned Tibetan Buddhist master known for his deep compassion and the clarity of his teachings.
 He was selected by His Holiness the Dalai Lama to serve as the principal tutor to His Holiness the 17th Karmapa, Ogyen Trinley Dorje.